JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/El_gobierno_de_un_planeta_vecino_la_utopia_posible.md

 First, we are told that this world is one of 37 worlds that are cut off due to the Lucifer rebellion.
 Your Planetary Prince, like Caligastia in our world, joined the cause of the rebellion.
 Their Adam and Eve also failed, so we have a lot in common with them.
 An important difference between them and us is that they have not been visited by any Paradise Son, and we had the great privilege of receiving the Creator Son in his seventh bestowal.
 The only world among 10 million.
 We won the lottery jackpot!

 But let's go back to that sister world, of which by the way we don't even know which star it revolves around, nor what name it has for the celestial authorities.
 It never ceases to be curious to me.
 Why don't they tell us the name of the star, if it is certain that we will never visit that world, no matter how “close” it is to us?
 But I suppose there must be a good reason for not giving that information.
-As the revealers say, too much disclosure stifles the imagination [UB 30:0.2](/en/The_Urantia_Book/30#p0_2)
+As the revealers say, too much disclosure stifles the imagination <a id="a53_474"></a>[UB 30:0.2](/en/The_Urantia_Book/30#p0_2)

 In this document, the revelators focus on one of the peoples of this sister planet, a nation of 140 million living on a large island the size of Australia.
 To give us an idea, the population of Australia is 23,340,000 inhabitants [^1], so the population density on the continent of our brothers from Satania is about six times greater than that of the country of kangaroos.